dhiruLeo/kubernetes-related/README.md

 `23.
 What is CIDR? `

+`Classless inter-domain routing (CIDR), which stands for Classless Inter-Domain Routing, is an IP addressing scheme that improves the allocation of IP addresses.
+It replaces the old system based on classes A, B, and C. This scheme also helped greatly extend the life of IPv4 as well as slow the growth of routing tables. `

 `24.
 What is init container?
 Why do we need it ?. `

 `25.
 Pod restart policies available ?. `